Write for the Student BMJ

 Send us a pitch first

-- For News & Views, Careers, Junior doctor survival kit or Applying to Medical School articles us please fill in this pitch form.
+- For News & Views, Careers, or Junior doctor survival kit articles us please fill in this pitch form.

 - For education articles (such as Practical Skills, Clinical Reviews, Picture Quizzes) please fill out our education proposal form.
 Any authors writing for this section should complete our declaration of interests form at the time of submitting their proposal